 This past summer we went on our Wild West Road Trip through Illinois, Iowa, South Dakota, Nebraska and Wyoming.
 Our end goal was Yellowstone National Park.
 The night we stayed in the Old Faithful Inn, I snuck away to the gift shop and bought this ornament for my husband.
 I will be giving it to him for Christmas this year.
 Hopefully he won't see this before then. :)

 If I didn't get anything else for Christmas I would be okay as long as I got my ornament for the tree.
 It has become a really special, unique tradition in our family.
-I want to thank Natalie at Free Range Human for the blog idea.
-And I want to know what fun Christmas traditions are unique to your family?
+I want to know what fun Christmas traditions are unique to your family?